trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     This option is added if you want to make the sync server more robust to changes that might require a clean configure from script.
-If you care more about using less computer resources and rebuild, remove this option.
+If you care more about using less computer resources and testing that rebuilds work smoothly, remove this option.

 Note that the option ``--enable-packages`` is not set in the above invocation of the ``checkin-test.py`` script, and therefore the ``checkin-test.py``